 3 The administration may use the sixth digit to further differentiate between certain specific uses of this class of MMSI, as shown in the example applications below:

-a) 00MID1XXX Coast radio stations
+a) 00MID1XXX Coast stations

-b) 00MID2XXX Harbour radio stations
+b) 00MID2XXX Port stations (harbour radio stations)

 c) 00MID3XXX Pilot stations, etc.

 d) 00MID4XXX AIS repeater stations

+e) 00MID5XXX AIS base stations

 4 This format scheme creates blocks of 999 numbers for each category of station, however the method is optional and should be used only as a guidance.
 Many other possibilities exist if the administration concerned wishes to augment the scheme.